mominul-ssv/cossif/README.md

 Note that you may need to rename the file and folder names as required.

 ## 2b.
 Pre-processing
-To begin the `pre-processing`, run the following scripts associated with each dataset:
+To begin the pre-processing, run the following scripts associated with each dataset:

 ```
 ISIC-2016_pre-processing.ipynb